Alfred Taylor (British Army officer): Death and legacy

-In popular culture
+Taylor is also detested in Australia, where his co-defendants, BVC Lieuts.
+Harry Morant and Peter Handcock, are widely seen as national icons and martyrs.
+Among Australians seeking to reopen the case, Taylor is often blamed for the atrocities that sent Lieuts.
+Morant and Handcock before a firing squad.
+Despite the seriousness of the evidence and charges against them, some modern Australians regard Morant and Handcock as scapegoats or even as the victims of judicial murder.
+They continue to attempt, with some public support, to obtain a posthumous pardon or even a new trial.
 In the 1980 Australian film Breaker Morant, Capt.
 Taylor is played by actor John Waters.
 In a 2013 review of the film, Graham Daeseler wrote: "The actual Taylor was a ruthless murderer, using the war as an excuse to plunder Boer property and line his own pockets.
 In the film, he is the defendants' only ostensible ally besides their attorney.
 Take one look at Waters, though, with that pencil-thin scar on his cheek and that haughty, dead-eyed stare, and you’ll see a glimpse of the monster lurking beneath the gentleman’s façade."
 Captain Alfred Taylor was portrayed as a villain amongst the Australian troops fighting in the Gallipoli Campaign in the historical novel A Fatal Tide, Random House, 2014.